article-1-dataops/docker-dbt/README.md

 ## Important notice
 To avoid auto-downgrading of DBT-core version during outdated plugin installation, I've added strict condition that plugin's version must be equal to version of DBT-core.

-You need to edit the Dockerfile if you need to create your own 1.0 and 1.3 images as they are not compati
+You need to edit the Dockerfile if you need to create your own 1.0 and 1.3 images as they are specifics to these minor versions.

-# This is a fork
+# This is a Fork !!

-This project is a fork of xemulian dbt repository.
-We have decided to fork and maintain our own images because he refused our help to maintain and publish new images and we needed to stay up-to-date with the official dbt project.
+**This project is a fork of xemulian dbt repository.**

+We have decided to fork and maintain our own images because [he ignored our help](https://github.com/xemuliam/docker-dbt/issues/6#issuecomment-1431428762) to maintain and publish new images and we needed to stay up-to-date with the official dbt project.